madratak/hw2/readme.md

 - **Playlist Posting**: Users can create and publish posts that highlight their favorite playlists.
 Each post includes a title and a detailed description, allowing users to provide context or insights about the tracks included.
 This functionality is powered by a robust backend, ensuring efficient storage and retrieval of user-generated content.

 - **Community Engagement**: The platform facilitates user interaction through a commenting and liking system.
-This feature is implemented using AJAX for seamless updates without page refreshes, enhancing the user experience.
-The architecture supports real-time data updates, allowing users to engage in discussions and discover new music based on the community's recommendations.
+This feature enhances the user experience by allowing users to engage in discussions and discover new music based on the community's recommendations.

 - **Spotify Integration**: The application utilizes the Spotify API to access a comprehensive music library.
 This integration allows users to retrieve track information and embed music directly in their posts, enhancing the overall user experience and providing access to an extensive selection of music.